Kakuwala

-Kakuwala is a small village in Sunam block of Sangrur District in Punjab, India, which is situated on Sangrur-Patran National Highway - 71, about 30 km from Sangrur and 115 km from state capital of Chandigarh.
-Geographically, to its north lie Dirba and Khetla, to south-west lie the village of Ladbanjara Kalan while to its south-east are Patran and Dugal.
+Kakuwala is a small village in Sunam block of Sangrur District in Punjab, India.
+It is situated on Sangrur-Patran National Highway - 71, about 30 km from Sangrur and 115 km from the state capital Chandigarh.
+To Kakuwala's north lie Dirba and Khetla, to south-west lie the village of Ladbanjara Kalan while to its south-east are Patran and Dugal.
 It is named after its founder landlord, Kaku Singh.
-Its population is about 1,000 with a total of 153 households.
+Its population is about 1,000 in 153 households.